eugenius1/eugenius1.github.io/projects/investing/playlists/investing.md

 ## [How Stock Market Investing Works](https://youtu.be/LKpupMSYCko)

-- consumer vs investor mindset
+- Consumer vs investor mindset
-- appreciation & dividend
+- Appreciation & dividend

 ## [5 Secrets That WILL Make You WEALTHY](https://youtu.be/tjpKe6x-Ch0)

-1. mindset: rich vs wealthy; money is just a tool
+1. Mindset: rich vs wealthy; money is just a tool
-2. work on your income
+2. Work on your income
-3. pay yourself
+3. Pay yourself
-4. stop the payments
+4. Stop the payments
-5. patience
+5. Patience

 ## [Stock Market Investing For Beginners - A COMPLETE Guide To Stock Market Investing](https://youtu.be/hrx28rCKckM)

-- stock market is an accessible wealth-building tool
+- Stock market is an accessible wealth-building tool
-- appreciation & dividend
+- Appreciation & dividend
-- active vs passive
+- Active vs passive

 ## [What Every 20-Something NEEDS To Hear About Money](https://youtu.be/FubGyKuut6o)